A Guide To Visiting The Statue Of Liberty: 25 Best Tips

 Ferry timetable

 The first ferry departs at 9:00 am.
-The last one leaves at 3:30 pm in low season and at 4:00 pm in high season.
+The last one leaves at 3:30 pm in low season and at 5:00 pm in peak season.

-The last ferry back departs at 4:45 pm.
+During peak season, the last ferry back departs from Liberty Island at 6:45 pm.

-You can see the full ferry schedule here.
+You can see the full and updated ferry schedule for the month you wish to visit here.

 Opening times